Thermal comfort: Thermal stress

 The concept of thermal comfort is closely related to thermal stress.
 This attempts to predict the impact of solar radiation, air movement, and humidity for military personnel undergoing training exercises or athletes during competitive events.
 Several thermal stress indices have been proposed, such as the Predicted Heat Strain (PHS) or the humidex.
 Generally, humans do not perform well under thermal stress.
 People's performances under thermal stress is about 11% lower than their performance at normal thermal wet conditions.
 Also, human performance in relation to thermal stress varies greatly by the type of task which the individual is completing.
 Some of the physiological effects of thermal heat stress include increased blood flow to the skin, sweating, and increased ventilation.

 Predicted Heat Strain (PHS)

 The PHS model, developed by the International Organization for Standardization (ISO) committee, allows the analytical evaluation of the thermal stress experienced by a working subject in a hot environment.
 It describes a method for predicting the sweat rate and the internal core temperature that the human body will develop in response to the working conditions.
 The PHS is calculated as a function of several physical parameters, consequently it makes it possible to determine which parameter or group of parameters should be modified, and to what extent, in order to reduce the risk of physiological strains.
 The PHS model does not predict the physiological response of an individual subject, but only considers standard subjects in good health and fit for the work they perform.
 The PHS can be determined using either the Python package pythermalcomfort or the R package comf.

+American Conference on Governmental Industrial Hygienists (ACGIH) Action Limits and Threshold Limit Values

+ACGIH has established Action Limits and Threshold Limit Values for heat stress based upon the estimated metabolic rate of a worker and the environmental conditions the worker is subjected to.

+This methodology has been adopted by the Occupational Safety and Health Administration (OSHA) as an effective method of assessing heat stress within workplaces.